Descending Stories: Showa Genroku Rakugo Shinju: Manga

-Volume list
+Volumes

 Anime

 The seventh and eighth volumes of the manga included a 2-episode original anime DVD entitled Yotarō Hōrō Hen (与太郎放浪篇) produced by Studio Deen.

 An anime television adaptation also produced by Studio Deen premiered on 9 January 2016.
 It was directed by Shinichi Omata (under the pseudonym Mamoru Hatakeyama) and written by Jun Kumagai, with music by Kana Shibue.
 Three promotional videos were released on KING RECORDS's YouTube page prior to the anime's premiere: the first on 6 October 2015, the second on 10 November 2015, and the final PV on 14 December 2015.
 The opening theme of the first season was "Usurai Shinjū" (薄ら氷心中) composed by Sheena Ringo and performed by Megumi Hayashibara.
-The first broadcast episode is Yotarō-hen cut down to 48 minutes; full version is included in the video releases.
+The first episode combines both parts of the 2015 Yotarō Hōrō Hen original anime DVDs (edited down to 48 minutes for the broadcast version, whereas the home video release is the full "director's cut", with a runtime of 82 minutes).
 Crunchyroll added the anime to its simulcast stream in 2016.
 The first season had been licensed for a UK home video release by Anime Limited in 2016, but in 2017 they announced they lost the rights and canceled all plans for home video releases.

 An announcement revealing the anime's second season was posted on the creator's Twitter account.
 The second season, titled Descending Stories: Shōwa Genroku Rakugo Shinjū (昭和元禄落語心中～助六再び篇～, Shōwa Genroku Rakugo Shinjū: Sukeroku Futatabi-hen), premiered on 7 January 2017.
 Crunchyroll later added the series for its streaming.
 The staff from the first season reprised their roles in the second season.
 The opening theme of the second season was "Imawa no Shinigami" (今際の死神) composed by Sheena Ringo and performed by Megumi Hayashibara.

 Live-action series

-NHK announced in July 2018 that a live-action series adaptation was green-lit.
-The live-action series is directed by Yuki Tanada, Makoto Kiyohiro and Tatsuo Kobayashi, with scripts written by Daisuke Habara, music by Takatsugu Muramatsu and rakugo supervision by Kyōtarō Yanagiya.
+NHK announced in July 2018 that a live-action series adaptation was green- The live-action series is directed by Yuki Tanada, Makoto Kiyohiro and Tatsuo Kobayashi, with scripts written by Daisuke Habara, music by Takatsugu Muramatsu and rakugo supervision by Kyōtarō Yanagiya.
 Masaki Okada, Ryō Ryūsei, Riko Narumi, Aya Ōmasa and Ikusaburo Yamazaki portrayed Yakumo, Yotarō, Konatsu, Miyokichi and Sukeroku, respectively.
 It aired on NHK between 12 October and 14 December 2018 in ten episodes.

+Musical

+A musical adaptation ran in Tokyo at the Tokyo Theatre Orb from February to March 2025, in Osaka at the Festival Hall from March to April 2025, and in Fukuoka.
+Koike Shūichirō will be writing the script and directing.
+The stage play starred Ikusaburo Yamazaki as Sukeroku, Rio Asumi as Miyokichi, and Yūta Furukawa as Yakumo.